jasonbayton/11ty/_src/android/mtd-and-android-enterprise.md

 ## Company owned - Dedicated (COSU)

-A COSU device is normally one utilising a kiosk, either natively (and particularly following improvements with Android Pie) or, more likely, via an EMM vendor kiosk/launcher.
+A dedicated device is normally one utilising a kiosk, either natively (and particularly following improvements with Android 9) or, more likely, via an EMM vendor kiosk/launcher.

-Much like the fully managed device, deploying MTD to a COSU device will provide full access akin to a legacy enrolment, and can see:
+Much like the fully managed device, deploying MTD to a dedicated device will provide full access akin to a legacy enrolment, and can see:

 - System and corporate applications
 - Network information
 - Device details and posture
 - Malicious links opened from other applications on the device

-There’s only one caveat; if the MTD solution cannot auto-activate on Android devices today, an MTD application would need to be made visible within the kiosk environment in order to allow for the opening and activation of the service.
-Exceptions apply so do check this with the MTD vendor.
+There is only one caveat: if the MTD solution cannot auto-activate on Android devices today, the MTD application would need to be made visible within the kiosk environment in order to allow for the opening and activation of the service.
+Exceptions apply, so do check this with the MTD vendor, and check if your EMM supports application roles for AMAPI, as the MTD role can wake an MTD app in the background to initiate activation without user-engagement.

 ## Personally and company owned work profile (BYOD, COPE)